All Episodes

 Cheap?

-What about merry motion?
+What about their emotions?

-Well, I guess maybe Francisco, you think it's cheap, but you know what?
+Well, I guess maybe, Francisco, you think it's cheap, but you know what?

 Those parents have to go the rest of their lives without their children.